Taj al-Din al-Hasani: Years in office

 In 1925, the French High Commissioner Maurice Sarrail asked Hasani to form a government during the climax of a national uprising in the Arab Mountain.
 Hasani failed to create a suitable composition.
 He was given a second opportunity and succeeded, creating a government of prominent figures on 15 February 1928.
 With no presidential office in Syria, Hasani was vested with supreme presidential powers, but had to submit all of his actions and decrees to the French High Commissioner in Beirut.
 His cabinet included the historian and scholar Muhammad Kurd Ali as Minister of Education, the attorney Said Mahasin as Minister of Justice, and Jamil al-Ulshi, an Ottoman-trained officer and ex-prime minister, as Minister of Finance.
 The opponents to his regime were mainly hard-line nationalists who criticized the French connections of Ulshi, Mahasin, and Hasani, claiming that they had not contributed to the nationalist movement since the French Mandate was imposed in 1920.
 In April 1928, Hasani held office for three months on the Constituent Assembly that drafted the first republican constitution for Syria.
 Hasani ruled Syria with three different cabinets from February 1928 until November 1931.
-The opposition, headed by the National Bloc, accused him of tampering with the ballots to secure his election through Interior Minister Sa’id Mahasin.
+The opposition, headed by the National Bloc, accused him of tampering with the ballots to secure his election through Interior Minister Sa'id Mahasin.
 In 1932, Hasani nominated himself for presidential office.
 The French, who were under mounting nationalist pressure to reform the political system in Syria, distanced themselves from the elections.
 With no proper French backing, he was defeated at the polls.

-Hasani protested to government authorities in Paris, who compensated him with the post of Prime Minister in the administration of President Mohammad Ali al-Abid.
+Hasani protested to government authorities in Paris, who compensated him with the post of Prime Minister in the administration of President Muhammad Ali al-Abid.
 The National Bloc, Hasani's prime opponent in local politics, staged a countrywide strike that lasted for sixty days, demanding that France address the issue of Syrian independence in a serious manner.
 During the strike, commercial life was brought to a standstill and hundreds of Syrians were arrested and deported to remote prisons on the Syrian-Turkish border.
 Hasani arrested many leaders of the National Bloc, including Saadallah al-Jabiri from Aleppo and Fakhri al-Barudi from Damascus.
-Shukri al-Kuwatli and Nasib al-Bakri, two politicians from Damascus, were placed under house-arrest.
+Shukri al-Quwwatli and Nasib al-Bakri, two politicians from Damascus, were placed under house-arrest.
 The entire ordeal embarrassed the French who in turn, called the Bloc leaders into independence talks in Paris.
-When a Franco-Syrian treaty was ready, the Bloc leadership assumed power and Hasani moved into the opposition to the new administration of President Hashim al-Atassi, the leader of the National Bloc.
+When a Franco-Syrian treaty was ready, the Bloc leadership assumed power and Hasani moved into the opposition to the new administration of President Hashim al-Atasi, the leader of the National Bloc.